arjunswaj/android-orm/README.md

 			...
 		</application>

+	If the schema changes, update the database_version value to reflect the changes.

 4. Get the instance of `ORMHelper` and perform the **CRUD** Operations as required.

 		final ORMHelper ormHelper = ORMHelper.getInstance(getApplicationContext());